wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 I>
 I> It's generally good practice to run the `migrate` command whenever you add a new app to your Django project - the app could contain models that'll need to be synchronised to your underlying database.

 ## Password Hashing
-Storing passwords as plaintext within a database is something which should never be done under any circumstances.
-If the wrong person acquired a database full of user accounts to your app, they could wreak havoc.
+[*Storing passwords as plaintext within a database is something that should never be done under any circumstances.*](http://stackoverflow.com/questions/1197417/why-are-plain-text-passwords-bad-and-how-do-i-convince-my-boss-that-his-treasur) If the wrong person acquired a database full of user accounts to your app, they could wreak havoc.
 Fortunately, Django's `auth` app by default stores a [hash of user passwords](https://en.wikipedia.org/wiki/Cryptographic_hash_function) using the [PBKDF2 algorithm](http://en.wikipedia.org/wiki/PBKDF2), providing a good level of security for your user's data.
 However, if you want more control over how the passwords are hashed, you can change the approach used by Django in your project's `settings.py` module, by adding in a tuple to specify the `PASSWORD_HASHERS`.
 An example of this is shown below.

 {lang="python",linenos=off}
 	PASSWORD_HASHERS = (